scottschmidl/regression-case-study/README.md

    4. What you accomplished (how you chose model, performance metric, validation)
    5. Performance on unseen data
    5. Anything new you learned along the way

+#### Repo Initially Forked from lgndairy.
+Due to Forking Repo was Initially Private.